Embedding calculus and smooth structures: Isotopy extension for embedding calculus

 \begin{corollary}Let $M$ be a $2$-connected compact smooth manifold of dimension $n \geq 6$ with $\partial M = S^{n-1}$.
 The diagram

 is homotopy Cartesian.\end{corollary}

 \begin{proof} Fix an embedded closed disk $D^{n-1} \subseteq \partial M$, and let $\Emb^\s_{\partial/2}(M)$ denote the simplicial monoid of self-embeddings of $M$ fixing $D^{n-1}$ pointwise.
 There is the grouplike submonoid $\Emb^{\s,\cong}_{\partial/2}(M) \subseteq \Emb^\s_{\partial/2}(M)$ given by the union of the path componnents lying in the image of $\Diff_\partial(M)$.
-By naturality, the diagram commutes.
+By naturality properties of embedding calculus (see \cite[Section 3, 4]{KrannichKupers:DSS} for a detailed proof of these), the diagram commutes.
 In \cite[Lemma 3.14]{Kupers:SFRGAM}, it is verified that $M$ has handle dimension at most $n-3$ relative to $D^{n-1}$, so the righthand vertical map is a weak equivalence (strictly speaking, to apply embedding calculus as discussed above, we must remove the complement of $D^{n-1}$ in $S^{n-1}$, which gives homotopy equivalent spaces.)
-The top row is a fiber sequence by isotopy extension---see \cite[Remark 2.1.2]{Weiss:Dalian} and \cite[Theorem 4.17]{Kupers:SFRGAM}---and the bottom row is a fiber sequence by Theorem \ref{thm:isotopy ext} (using the extension explained in Remark \ref{remark:neat corners}).\end{proof}
+The top row is a fibration sequence by isotopy extension---see \cite[Remark 2.1.2]{Weiss:Dalian} and \cite[Theorem 4.17]{Kupers:SFRGAM}---and the bottom row is a fibration sequence by Theorem \ref{thm:isotopy ext} (using the extension explained in Remark \ref{rem:isotopy-ext} \eqref{enum:neat corners}).\end{proof}